twigphp/Twig/doc/hacking.rst

 The last step is done by the compiler.
 It takes a node tree as an input and generates PHP code usable for runtime execution of the templates.
-The default compiler generates PHP classes to ease the implementation of the template inheritance feature.
+The default compiler generates PHP classes.

-You can call the compiler by hand with the ``compile()`` method of an environment::
+You can call the compiler by hand with the ``compile()`` method of the environment::

     $php = $twig->compile($nodes);